KevinWMatthews/python-flask-flask_demo/README.md

 After running login.py, be sure to browse to the file login.html!
 Do not browse to 127.0.0.1/login.

+For more details on generating form data, see form_data_to_template.py.
+This, however, requires knowledge of templates and dynamic html (see below).

 Next, dynamically generate HTML using generate_html.py.
 This is done using the Jinja2 template engine and its render_template() method.
 Templates are traditionally located in the /templates directory.